castral02/frag_af/README.md

 ## What are the different variations?
-Mulitple Variations were tested and different metrics were tested in exploring these dominant negative fragments.
-To validate and test different metrics, we used previous [data](https://www.cell.com/cell-systems/pdfExtended/S2405-4712(21)00157-5).
+Multiple variations and different metrics were tested in exploring these dominant negative fragments.
+We used previous [data](https://www.cell.com/cell-systems/pdfExtended/S2405-4712(21)00157-5) to test and validate the different variations and metrics.

 In order to explore binding of dominant negative fragments, we implemented the [AlphaPulldown (v.0.30.7)](https://academic.oup.com/bioinformatics/article/39/1/btac749/6839971) Pipeline using a ColabFold Search v1.5.5 for multiple sequence alignments.

-To tile the protein, we created this [code](pipeline/tiling_protein.py) to tile the protein with 60 amino acid tiles and 10 amino acid sliding window.
+We created this [code](pipeline/tiling_protein.py) to tile the protein with 60 amino acid tiles and 10 amino acid sliding window.

 **Our Trained Model**

-After cleaning the database for proteins that have an accuracy >60% and without small areas of interaction, we had about 38 proteins that were not placed in the database.
-We placed those through the trained model, and gained an accuracy to ~55%.
+In order to train the model on "good" data, we wanted to curate the dataset to ensure we are gaining accurate and percise results.
+With that in mind, we cleaned our database using several parameters: retaining only proteins from the latest variations, metrics with an average accuracy above 60%, and entries with sufficiently large interaction areas (n=51 tiled proteins).
+The remaining 38 proteins that were not placed in the database were processed and predicted in the trained model, averaging an accuracy of ~55%.

 ![Accuracy_plot](images/information/accuracy_of_newly_looked_protein.png)